jescab01/jescab01.github.io/_posts/2025-04-25-bnm-bifurcation.md

 > Hey!
 You can play around with the colors (clicking on the color variable box) of the plots:
 > **rFC** (emp-sim PLV correlation), power and *p* - in the case of the 3D scatters - are my favourites.
-> Also, feel free to remove the "ref" trace (clicking on the legend) when it becomes unnecessarily persistent.
+> Also, feel free to remove the "ref" trace (clicking on the legend) when it becomes unnecessarily persistent,
+> and decide on what rep (simulation repetition; click them out) you like the most.